 The iPhone 6 and iPhone 6 Plus also feature a barometer.
 This permits them to measure atmospheric pressure.
 A sensor like this has been found also in the Samsung Galaxy Nexus.
 Its purpose in the iPhone 6 is to help obtain a GPS position faster.

 TouchID is the fingerprint sensor system built into the iPhone 5S and iPhone 6.
 It can be used to unlock the phone and to pay for items online.

 However, since then a features such as NFC and Apple Pay have been added.
 These new features take advantage of TouchID, allowing users to pay for items and use TouchID to confirm that they wish to buy the item that they are using and as a security mechanism.

 'Bendgate' as it has been known is the name given to the recent problems with bending the iPhone 6 has been having.

 As of now, the iPhone 6 is not affected by this issue - just the iPhone 6 Plus.
 This is expected due to the fact that the phone is taller and thinner.
 However, it should be noted that this seems to happen when used incorrectly.

 The iPhone 6 also features a PowerVR GX6450 graphics chip.
-This chip is a quad core processor and apparently doubles performance on the previous PowerVR G6430 that was featured in the iPhone 5S.
+This chip is a quad-core processor and apparently doubles the performance of the previous PowerVR G6430 that was featured in the iPhone 5S.

 Here is a comparison of the screen size of the iPhone 5 and iPhone 6: